TheochemUI/eOn/docs/source/devdocs/design/client/parameters.md

    in `config.yaml` / `schema.py` / `Parameters.h` without the Cap'n Proto update.

 Users still write ordinary **`config.ini`** (or JSON) files.
-Cap'n Proto is the **field-graph author**, not a requirement that end users ship binary messages.
+Cap'n Proto is the **field-graph author**, not a requirement that end users distribute binary messages.

 ## Runtime architecture